 How to avoid Tenancy Renewal fees

-Not ALL letting agents charge a tenancy renewal fee.
-So rest assured, even in this snake filled industry, there are still a few good men standing.
+Not ALL high-street letting agents charge a tenancy renewal fee.
+So rest assured, even in this snake filled industry, there are still a few good men/women standing.

 Before agreeing to use the service of a letting agent, ensure to enquire whether the agent charges the fee or not.
 If they do, find out how much, and whether they’re willing to waiver the fee.
 Depending on how business is, they may be prepared to drop the fee.
 I would get it in writing though :)

 Method 3: Allow the tenancy to roll onto a Periodic Tenancy